zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He says, “I want her coming home every day,” meanin g coming back to their house.
 Yasmin says, “All right.
 Let’s look at the a dmission criteria for the remaining schools.”
 “Admission (admission) criteria  (criteria)” are the requirements that a student must meet or must have in order to get into or be admitted to a school.
 If you want to go to Harvard or Berkeley here in the U.S., you must meet their “admission criteria,” which usu ally includes having very good grades, having good test scores, and so forth.

 Yasmin and Sam are looking at the admission criteri a for these schools for their daughter.
 Yasmin says, “Wow, admission is really co mpetitive.”
 “Competitive” (competitive) means many people are trying to get s omething or do something.
 A “competitive school” is a school to which many stud ents are applying – many students want to go to that school.
-A school that i s competitive is usually a school that is also “selective,” meaning the school only t akes a certain number of students.
+A school that is competitive is usually a school that is also “selective,” meaning the school only t akes a certain number of students.

 Yasmin notes that the schools she and Sam are looki ng at have “very low admission rates” (rates).
 The “admission rate” of a  school is the percentage of students that it accepts of the students who apply.
 So, if a school has a 10 percent admission rate, that means that for every 1 00 students that want to go to that school, the school only accepts 10.